 Moog also took this opportunity to build a MIDI interface, though it is basic to say the least.
 It cannot send MIDI CC data, and you have to use 5-pin DIN connectors.
 In this day and age where we all have become accustomed to USB, this is a bit disappointing.

-Below, please take a look at some of the best-selling synthesizers available for sale on Amazon (and see how well they stack up to the Moog MiniMoog Model D throughout this review).
+Below, please take a look at some of the best-selling synthesizers available for sale online (and see how well they stack up to the Moog MiniMoog Model D throughout this review).

 More Key Features

 Throughout this article, we will be comparing the MiniMoog to the Moog Voyager, the Dave Smith Prophet 08, and the Moog Sub 37, the latter of which is the only one with MIDI over USB capability.

 Another key feature that Moog decided to add is making the MiniMoog a Fatar TP-9 model, which allows the user to transmit velocity and control the voltages of aftertouch.
 Though it does not come default that way, you do have CV outputs in the back of the unit to engage these features.
 These CV outputs are also accompanied with trim pots to control the instrument’s voltage range.

 And finally, one of the things Moog adjusted was the power supply.
 Originally, the design principles of this instrument were to make a portable analog synthesizer system.
 With the reissue, to further advance this principle, the power supply unit is now external.
 This makes it more portable due to a decrease in the instrument’s overall weight.